Best Film for the Nikon FE2

 WARNING: Big box stores and pharmacies have ended developing film on site.
 They send film off-site to be developed by a third party.
 As a consequence, you won’t receive your negatives back.

 - Pharmacy or Big Box Store

-Be aware that you are limited to 100-foot rolls of black and white film.
-This is due to the fact black and white film is quite a bit easier and more affordable to develop yourself.
+Be aware that you’re only going to find rolls of black and white film.
+This is in part because black & white film is a lot easier and more cost-effective to process yourself.

-Any film can be processed at home.
-It is a smart option to spend less so that you can use more film with your Nikon FE2.
+All film can be developed at home.
+It is an intelligence method to cut costs so you can shoot more film with your Nikon FE2.

-Black and white film is significantly less complicated to process.
-Temperature and time are not as critical to do correctly with black & white films as temperatures and time are for transparency or color negative.
+Black & white film is by far the easiest to develop at home.
+Developer temperature and development times are both not as crucial to do correctly with black and white film as time and temperatures are for slide or color negative.